fm16191/spotify-recorder/README.md

 `pip install -r requirements.txt`

+## Set up :

+Get your Spotify API credentials
+1. Go to [Spotify's developper page](https://developer.spotify.com/dashboard/applications) and create an application.

+2. Go to "Edit Settings"
+ - In the "Website" input, put `http://localhost:8888`
+ - In the "Redirect URIs" input, put `http://localhost:8888/callback`

+3. Edit the .env file and replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` by your respectives CLIENT_ID and CLIENT_SECRET from the Spotify app just created

 ## Usage :
-`py api.py query`

-`<query> could take the format of <song name author>`
+`py api.py <song name author>`

+`py api.py <share link>`

-This will lookup for the query, and if multiple results, ask for one.
+Unless given the share link, this will lookup for the query, and if multiple results, ask for one.

-Then starts Spotify with the song's uri, plays and records it, and then quit.
+Once song identified, Spotify will start, play the song while being recorded, and then quit.

-final files

 ## Recommended Spotify setup